ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3 Q & A
 ==============

-Last Updated: 30th June, 2012
+Last Updated: 31st December, 2013

-With the recent release of Python 3.3 beta 1, some questions are once again being asked as to the sanity of the core Python developers.
-A few years ago, we embarked down the path of asking the entire language ecosystem to migrate to a new version that introduces backwards incompatible changes that more obviously benefit future users of the language than they do current users.
+With the long transition to "Python 3 by default" still in progress, the question is occasionally raised as to whether or not the core Python developers are acting as reasonable stewards of the Python language.
+It's an entirely appropriate question, as embarking down the path of asking the entire language ecosystem to migrate to a new version that introduces backwards incompatible changes that more obviously benefit future users of the language than they do current users isn't a decision to be taken lightly.

-I've seen variants of these questions several times of the years, and figured I'd finally record my thoughts on the topic in a single location.
+Since I've seen variants of these questions several times over the years, I now keep this as an intermittently updated record of my thoughts on the topic (updates are generally prompted by new iterations of the questions).

 The views expressed below are my own.
 While many of them are shared by other core developers, and I use "we" in several places where I believe